guardian/login.gutools/README.md

 ./script/emergency-access disable PROD
 ```

 You will need appropriate AWS credentials to use this script.
-The script modifies the same S3 configuration file that the application reads for switch states.
+If access to AWS via Janus is an issue, break-glass credentials may need to be used.

 Central Production will send comms to all users letting them know what to do: